• Skip to main content

 Baking the Oatmeal Muffins:

-• Spray a 12 cup muffin pan with non-stick baking spray containing flour.
-Using an extra large ½ cup ice-cream scoop, fill the muffin cups to the brim.
-Sprinkle about 2 tablespoons of the topping on top of the batter in each muffin cup.
+• Spray a 12-cup muffin pan with non-stick baking spray containing flour.
+Fill the muffin cups to the brim using an extra large, half-cup ice cream or cookie scoop.
+Sprinkle two tablespoons of the topping on top of the batter in each muffin cup.

-• Bake for approximately 25 minutes or until done.
+• Bake the muffins for approximately 25 minutes or until done.

 • Remove from the oven and cool on a metal cake rack for about 10 minutes.
 Remove the muffins from the pan and let cool for approximately another 20-30 minutes.
 Serve and enjoy!